 Although SPAC fiduciaries typically benefit at the expense of non-redeeming public shareholders, it is not inevitable that the latter will lose from a de-SPAC.
 Targets have incentives to account for the dilutive effects of founder shares and other securities, which reduce the amount of cash per share held by SPACs below their \$10 nominal value.
 Empirical evidence suggests that targets tend to account for dilution when negotiating merger terms.
 However, in some deals, shareholders in the target company may end up bearing the costs associated with de-SPACs.
 For instance, a target may exchange more than \$10 of value per share for SPAC shares worth less than \$10 on a net cash basis if the target is eager to merge, perhaps because it seeks the expertise of the SPAC's sponsors.
-All Such an exchange may seem unlikely, but the ultimate outcome will depend on the terms negotiated between the merger parties.
+He ultimate outcome will depend on the terms negotiated between the merger parties.